luapower/winapi/winapi.md

 os.exit(winapi.MessageLoop())
 ~~~

-> __NOTE:__ The oo modules can also be run as standalone scripts, for showcasing the module's functionality.
+> __Tip:__ The oo modules can be run as standalone scripts, which will
+showcase the module's functionality.

 ## Documentation

-There's no method-by-method documentation, but there's a [tech doc], [dev doc], and a [narrative][history]
+There's no method-by-method documentation, but there's a [tech doc],
+a [dev doc], and a [narrative][history] which should give you more context.
+The code is also well documented IMHO, including API quirks and empirical
-which should give you more context.
-Also, oo modules have a small runnable demo at the bottom of the file
+knowledge.
+Also, oo modules have a small runnable demo at the bottom of the
-which showcases the module's functionality.
-Run the module as a standalone script to check it out.
+file which showcases the module's functionality.
+Run the module as a
+standalone script to check it out.

 [tech doc]:     winapi_design.html
 [dev doc]:      winapi_binding.html